 You should have your card with you when you ring, as GRO will require your card number and expiry date.

-Certificates ordered by phone will be sent out by post or, on request, can be collected from the office.
+Certificates ordered by phone will be sent out by post or can be collected from the office.

 You can apply in person by taking your application form to the General Register Office (GRO).The General Register Office

 The office is open Monday to Friday from 9.30 am to 4.00 pm (excluding public, bank and all Northern Ireland government holidays).
 Please note that the office opens at 10.00 am on the first Tuesday of each month due to staff training.